HasnainKousar/assignment1/readme.md

 12. git remote add origin < url > : a git command to allow you to connect your local repo to a remote repo hosted on a platform such as Github.
 Ex. username:~/assignment1$ git remote add origin < url >
 This will connect your local repo to a remote repo

+13. git push : a git command to push/upload the content from your local repo to the remote repo.
+Ex: username:~/assignment1$ git push origin main
+This will push changes from your main branch on local repo to the main branch on remote repo